mcaliman/mcaliman.github.io/_posts/en/programming/2023-05-15-explore-world-artificial-intelligence.md

 ---
 layout: post
 title: "Explore the World of Artificial Intelligence"
 excerpt: "Five Websites to Boost Your Productivity and Creativity"
 category: Programming
 date: 2023-05-15
 comments: true
+share: false
 modified: 2024-07-11
 published: true
 tags: [ai, machine-learning, en]
+permalink: /programming/explore-world-artificial-intelligence/
 ---

 > If you think your users are idiots, only idiots will use it.
 >